Data-Gator/data-gator/documentation/README.md

     * soldered to a carrier board which provides expanded functionality and better connection options

 2. The Carrier Board(Data Gator)
-    * soldered to the MCU, it provides an improved Analog-to-Digital-Converter(ADC), Multiplexer(MUX), power management chips, and Watch-Dog Timer(WDT)
+    * soldered to the MCU, it provides an improved Analog-to-Digital-Converter(ADC), power management chips, and Watch-Dog Timer(WDT)
-    * the carrier board also provides screw-terminal interfaces for robust and re-usable connection to wired sensors
+    * the carrier board also provides interfaces for robust and re-usable connection to wired sensors

 3. The Solar System
     * intended to be used with a battery, solar power manager, and solar panel to provide year-round sustainable operation